green-nisaba/my-project/README.md

 * After that you'll see a link to a published website.

 The link for Biology Club is -

+In order to fork this project, you have to do following:

+* Browse to the required repository.
+* Click fork button and wait a few seconds.
+* Forked repository will appear uder your GitHub account.

+To clone repository:

+* Navigate to required repository.
+* Click on Code.
+* Choose and copy URL for repository.
+* Open Git Bush.
+* Change directory to the desired directory.
+* Type git clone, paste URL from step 2.
+* Press Enter.

 # Credits